Ren294/Covid-Data-Process/README.md

 # BIG DATA PROJECT: Covid-Data-Process
 # Project Objective
 The Covid Data Process project aims to design and implement a comprehensive, real-time data processing pipeline specifically tailored to manage the continuous influx of `COVID-19` data.
-As the pandemic unfolds, timely and accurate data processing has become crucial for understanding and mitigating its impact.
 This project seeks to build a scalable and efficient system capable of ingesting, processing, storing, and visualizing `COVID-19` data in real-time, enabling stakeholders to make informed decisions based on the most current information available.

 # Datasets Selection
 The dataset, sourced from the [COVID-19 API](https://covid-api.com/api), offers comprehensive and regularly updated reports on the global spread and impact of `COVID-19`.
 It encompasses a wide range of data points that track the pandemic's progression across various regions, including countries, states, and provinces.
 This dataset captures essential metrics such as the number of confirmed cases, deaths, recoveries, and active cases, providing a granular view of the pandemic's evolution over time.